tonijarjour/autorice/README.md

 ### Usage

-Here is a list of hotkeys (most of it is bspwm defaults).
+List of hotkeys (most are bspwm defaults):

 **Global**